bencripps/whoshere.js/README.md

 `<script src='whoshere.js'></script>;`

-1. Instantiate the instance: `var whoIsHere = new whoshere();`
+1. Instantiate the instance: `var whoIsHere = new whoshere( callback );`

-2. Call the `getInfo` method: `whoIsHere.getInfo( callback );`
+2. Call the `getInfo` method: `whoIsHere.getInfo();`

 ###What's the callback for?

 Great question.
 Because much of the `whoshere` plugin relies on asynchronous processes, you must provide a callback so the browser knows what to do with the information once it becomes available.
 The demo has an example of a custom callback.

-###What's asynchronous?
+###What's asynchronous JavaScript?

 Hmm, well.
-Rather than rehash whats already been said a billion times, and much better than I could put it, here's a couple articles:
+Rather than rehash whats already been said a billion times, here's a couple articles that explain the concept extremely well:

 1. [MDN](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests)